alyssamanse/Digital-Storefront/README.md

 ## Run CLI Instructions
 1. Clone repo
-2. npm install
+2. `npm install`
+3. Replicate the database on your machine using the schema.sql file
-3. node bamazon.js for customer interface
+4. `node bamazon.js` for customer interface
-node bamazonManager.js for manager interface
+`node bamazonManager.js` for manager interface